Advertising network: Overview

-The inventory of online advertising space comes in many different forms, including space on the desktop and mobile websites, in RSS feeds, blogs, instant messaging applications, mobile apps, adware, e-mails, and other media.
-The dominant forms of inventory include third-party content websites, which work with advertising networks for either a share of the ad revenues or a fee, as well as search engines, mobile, and online video resources.
+Online advertising inventory exists in a wide variety of formats, including placements on desktop and mobile websites, RSS feeds, newsletters, blogs, instant messaging applications, mobile apps, email, and other digital media.
+The most prominent sources of inventory include third-party content websites that collaborate with advertising networks in exchange for revenue sharing or service fees, as well as search engines, mobile platforms, and online video services.